-Table 4.
-Management of Screw Loosening (Figure 3) а b C Figure 3a.
-A radiograph of Figure 3b.
-An occlusal access hole Figure 3d.
-The loose Figure 3c.
-An appropriate a loose implant-supported is made with a #8 round diamond crown was removed.
-Note driver is used to remove the bur to determine the location of the the presence of retained loose screw and crown. abutment screw. cement.
-Figure 3e.
-The screw is Figure 3f.
-The abut-Figure 3g.
-The new Figure 3h.
-A filler Figure 3i.
-A light-polymremoved from the abutment/crown assembly is abutment screw should (PTFE) is placed to proerized opaque composite ment/crown assembly reinserted. be torqued according tect the screw head. resin is placed over the (left).
-Because the loose to the manufacturer's access hole, and the screw has been elongated specifications. occlusion is adjusted and distorted, the screw accordingly. should be discarded and replaced with a new screw (right).
-1. Using a round diamond bur (#8 round) and copious amounts of irrigation, an access hole is made to remove the abutment screw (ie, central fossa: posterior teeth and the lingual aspect of the crown in anterior teeth).
-2. After the screw is located, the screw is engaged with the appropriate screwdriver and reverse-torqued, if necessary, and the screw and prosthesis are removed.
-3. If excess tissue is present over the neck of the implant, remove the tissue and irrigate within the implant screw hole using 0.12% chlorhexidine.
-4. Discard the old screw and place the new screw per the manufacturer's specifications.
-5. Perform a clinical and radiographic verification of the prosthesis fit.
+Figure 3h.
+A filler (PTFE) is placed to protect the screw head.

+Figure 3i.
+A light-polymerized opaque composite resin is placed over the access hole, and the occlusion is adjusted accordingly.

+- 1. Using a round diamond bur (#8 round) and copious amounts of irrigation, an access hole is made to remove the abutment screw (ie, central fossa: posterior teeth and the lingual aspect of the crown in anterior teeth). - 2.
+After the screw is located, the screw is engaged with the appropriate screwdriver and reverse-torqued, if necessary, and the screw and prosthesis are removed. - 3.
+If excess tissue is present over the neck of the implant, remove the tissue and irrigate within the implant screw hole using 0.12% chlorhexidine. - Discard the old screw and place the new screw per the manufacturer's specifications. - 5.
+Perform a clinical and radiographic verification of the prosthesis fit.

 6. Cover the access hole with filler (polytetrafluoroethylene [PTFE]) and light-polymerized opaque composite resin.
 Confirm and adjust the occlusal contacts.